amberlie03/Investigating-SSRs-and-GC-content-in-Bacteria-FYP/README.md

 git clone https://github.com/amberlie03/Genome-SSR-Analysis-FYP

 ### Summary
-Firstly clone the repository, then install the required libraries using `pip`.
-Then set up a virtual environment to run code.
+First, clone the repository, then install the required libraries using `pip install`.
+Finally, set up a virtual environment to run code.